Maharashtra State Road Transport Corporation

-The Maharashtra State Road Transport Corporation abbreviated as (MSRTC, or simply ST), is the state run bus service of Maharashtra, India which serves routes to towns and cities within Maharashtra as well as to its adjoining states.
-It has a fleet strength of 18,449 buses.
+The Maharashtra State Road Transport Corporation abbreviated as (MSRTC, or simply ST), is the state-run bus service of Maharashtra, India, which serves routes to towns and cities within Maharashtra as well as to its adjoining states.
 It also offers a facility for online booking of tickets for all buses.
-Recently From 21 May 2020, the Corporation Started Goods Transportation, Private Bus Body Building, Private Vehicle Tyre Remoulding.
-In future, Corporation plans to start petrol pump for private vehicles all over the Maharashtra.
+Recently from 21 May 2020, the Corporation started goods transportation, private bus body building, and private vehicle tyre remoulding.
+In the future, the Corporation plans to start petrol pumps for private vehicles all over the Maharashtra.